Dasudian/datahub-embed-demo/README.md

 3.Use APIs defined in file [DataHubClient.h](./lib/DataHubClient.h) to connect and send data to IoT DataHub of Dasudian.(Demo connects and sends data to IoT DataHub of Dasudian in file [datahub_demo.c](./ucosII/USER/datahub_demo.c))

 4.Build your project and download it to your board, your application should work now.

+## Q&A

+Q: Program stops at 'BKPT 0xAB' when debugging.
+Besides, when you check the calling stack, you see function _sys_open(), freopen(), _initio() and main().

+A: This could happen when using version 1.x.x of SDK, which uses printf() to print out debug information.
+This is a bug of SDK.
+There are two way to solve this problem:1) update SDK to version 2.0.0.
+2) rewrite function fputc() then click "Use MicroLib"(Options for Target --> Target --> Code Generation --> click "Use MicroLib")

+Q:

+...

+Error: L6367E: datahubclient.o attributes are not compatible with the provided attributes .
+Tag_CPU_arch = ARM v7E-M (=13)

+...

+A: This is because the arch of your CPU doesn't match the library.
+Please find the appropriate library of your CPU in [lib](./lib).
+If you don't find what you need, please contact us(support@dasudian.com).

+## Support

+If there are other problems or advice, Please send a email to support@dasudian.com.